 Hey there!
-Thanks for dropping by Reg Hartt!
+Thanks for dropping by Reg Hartt: The CineForum (aka THE Public Enemy)!
 Take a look around and grab the RSS feed to stay updated.
 See you around!

 John Smialek R.I.P.
 November 9th, 2019.